Temple Israel (Johannesburg): History

 The idea to build the synagogue was sparked by a visit in 1929 of Prof. Abraham Zvi Idelsohn (1882-1938) who was visiting family in Johannesburg at the time.
 He held forth on Jewish music and the origins of Progressive Judaism, as Reform was also called.
 Idelsohn encouraged his brother Jerry to found a Reform group in the Gold City.
-After beginning to hold services in private homes in 1930, Jerry founded the South African Jewish Religious Union for Liberal Judaism (later the South African Union for Progressive Judaism (SAUPJ)).
+After beginning to hold services in private homes in 1930, Jerry founded the South African Jewish Religious Union for Liberal Judaism (later the South African Union for Progressive Judaism).
 Jerry made contact with Moses Cyrus Weiler, at the time a student of the elder Idelsohn's at the Hebrew Union College-Jewish Institute of Religion.
 After he was ordained in August 1933, Rabbi Weiler came to Johannesburg to found a Reform congregation.
 His first service was held in the Freemason's Hall at Clarendon Place at the edge of Hillbrow.

-At the end of 1933, a plot of 3/4 of an acre was purchased, and three years later, the synagogue officially opened.
-The imposing building was designed in Art Deco style and is four stories high.
-It was designed by the Jewish architect Hermann Kallenbach with his partners A.M.
-Kennedy and A.S.
-Furner.
-Kallenbach also designed the equally striking Greek Orthodox Church on Wolmarans Street and Jeppestown Reformed Church in Fairview.
-He also helped choose the site for the Great Synagogue on Wolmarans Street.